NoHomey/material-ui-number-input/README.md

 | underlineFocusStyle     | *object*   |           | *true*    | Override the inline-styles of the TextField's underline element when focussed. |
 | underlineStyle          | *object*   |           | *true*    | Override the inline-styles of the TextField's underline element. |

+# Strategies

+## 'ignore'

+When `useStrategy` is `'ignore'` `onError` is never called.
+Internally catches `'none'`, `'incompleteNumber'`, `'clean'` and `'required'` errors to allow valid numbers only to be entered.
+All other errors are prevented from ocurring when user types in the input field, but not when `value` prop is changed other than after call from `onChange`.
+In all cases when `value` is setted with `string` which would generate error other than the pointed errors input value will be cleared including the intial value.

+## 'warn'

+When `useStrategy` is `'warn'` `onError` will be always called with catched error but when error other than `'none'`, `'incompleteNumber'`, `'clean'` and `'required'` occures `preventDefault` will be called on the `KeyboardEvent`  when `onKeyDown` is fired and the event will be trapped so no calls to `onKeyDown`, `onKeyUp`, `onKeyPress` and `onChange` will be delegated.
+Manually setting `value` with `string` that will generate error other than the pointed won't stop input value from change.

+## 'allow'

+When `useStrategy` is `'allow'` no error is prevented from changing input's value and all are emitted with call to `onError`.
+This is the default strategy.

 # Errors

 ## 'none'